 This course will focus on non-pharmacological methods of stress management.
 The whole person approach to wellness will be emphasized and the class will be conducted in an interactive and experiential framework.
 The student will analyze the stresses in his or her own life and develop a plan to manage stress effectively.
-Prerequisite: None.
+There will be presentations and activities in areas such as music. massage, meditation, water exercise, aroma, relaxation, guided imagery, cognitive-behavioral techniques, dance/movement, physical exercise, nutrition, communication, spirituality, and others as determined by the class.
+The student, using principles and techniques learned in the course. will conduct a primary level health promotion activity with a(n) individual or group of their choice.
+Prerequisites: None.

-NSG 486 Integrative Nursing (3)
+NSG 486 Integrative Nursing: (3) Incorporating Complementary and Alternative Health Practices Into Person Centered Care

 This course will examine the current evidence underlying traditional and emerging complementary and alternative health practices that support whole person healing.
 The student will explore and integrate biomedical approaches with evidence-informed integrative therapies and healing practices to promote the health and well-being of people, families and communities.
-The foundations of integrative nursing, methods to optimize well-being, symptom management and integrative nursing applications will be addressed.
+The foundations of integrative nursing, methods to optimize wellbeing, symptom management and integrative nursing applications will be addressed.
+Prerequisites: None.
+(Open to all majors.
+May be offered distance education.)